Approximating Nash Social Welfare by Matching and Local Search: Finding fair and efficient allocations

 \subsubsection{Analysis}

-The number of iterations of the repeat loop is at most $m$, because the algorithm remove one item from some bundle in each iteration, in which it does not terminate.
-Since we can find the maximum matching in line~\ref{line:rho} and alternating path in line~\ref{line:P} in strongly polynomial-time, Algorithm~\ref{alg:efx} runs in strongly polynomial-time.
+The number of iterations of the repeat loop is at most $m$, because in each iteration except the final one, an item is removed from one of the bundles.
+Noting that a maximum matching in line~\ref{line:rho} and alternating path in line~\ref{line:P} can be found in strongly polynomial-time, Algorithm~\ref{alg:efx} runs in strongly polynomial-time.

 The next lemma guarantees that the matching $\rho$ is well-defined.
 The proof follows similarly as in~\cite{CaragiannisGH19}.

 \begin{lemma} In each iteration of the repeat loop in Algorithm~\ref{alg:efx}, a matching exists in $\cBP$ where all bundles of $\cL$ are matched. \end{lemma}